PauliusMacernis/Installs/list-of-software-to-install/my-linux-ubuntu.md

 			- Wait for the progress bar to reach 100% and complete
 			- Check the directory for the generated png file
 	- (optional) "Sound Recorder" by The GNOME Project
-	- (optional, does it exist at all?)
-"MonoDevelop"
 	- "VLC media player" (Read, capture, broadcast your multimedia streams)
 	- VirtualBox - run several virtual systems on a single host computer
 	  - "VirtualBox" - install it